CrayLabs/SmartSim/doc/model.rst

             1) "model_2.{renamed_dataset}.dataset_tensor"
             2) "model_2.{renamed_dataset}.meta"

-    .. group-tab:: List
+    .. group-tab:: Aggregation List
-        **Copy/Rename/Delete operations on a list in the same script**
+        **Copy/Rename/Delete Operations On A Aggregation List In The Same Application**

         SmartSim supports copy/rename/delete operations on prefixed lists sent to the ``Orchestrator`` from within the same application script that the list was placed.
 To achieve this, users must